medusa-project/simple-queue-server/README.md

 This gem makes it easy to put up a server listening and responding to requests via a message queue.
 Currently AMQP (RabbitMQ) and SQS.
 Simply subclass SimpleQueueServer::Base, configure, follow the conventions for messages, and add handlers for each action you want to handle.

 This is a successor of simple-amqp-server-jruby, renamed and reorganized to emphasize that it no longer requires jruby nor only does AMQP.
+To migrate, all that is necessary should be to subclass from SimpleQueueServer::Base and to change any config handling to use the Config gem (so to use the Settings constant) instead of the previous custom Config class.

 As things are now this is a simple, single-threaded server.
 It wouldn't be that hard to extend it for additional functionality if desired, or multiple copies can be run with no modification.
 However, this original design